Andrew Janocko

-Andrew James Janocko (born April 6, 1988) is an American football coach who serves as the quarterbacks coach for the Seattle Seahawks of the National Football League (NFL).
-He previously served as an assistant coach with the New Orleans Saints, Chicago Bears, Minnesota Vikings, Mercyhurst University, Tampa Bay Buccaneers and Rutgers University.
+Andrew James Janocko (born April 6, 1988) is an American professional football coach who is the offensive coordinator for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as the quarterbacks coach for the Seattle Seahawks in 2025, winning Super Bowl LX.

-Playing career
+Janocko played college football at Pittsburgh as a quarterback and he previously served as an assistant coach for the Seattle Seahawks, New Orleans Saints, Chicago Bears, Minnesota Vikings, Mercyhurst University, Tampa Bay Buccaneers and Rutgers University.

+Early life

+A native of Clearfield, Pennsylvania, Janocko was attended Clearfield Area Junior/Senior High School, where he played as a quarterback under his father, Tim, who served as the head coach for 38 years.
+He led the school to a pair of district championships and was a two-time Pennsylvania Football News All-State honoree.
 Janocko played college football at Pittsburgh from 2007 to 2010, primarily as a backup quarterback and special teams holder.
 Originally a walk-on, he earned a scholarship his junior season.

 Coaching career

 Early career

 After graduating from Pitt in 2010 with a degree in history, Janocko was hired to be a graduate assistant on Greg Schiano's staff at Rutgers.
 He joined Schiano when he was named head coach of the Tampa Bay Buccaneers in 2012, as an offensive assistant.
 He spent the 2014 season as a quarterbacks coach at Mercyhurst in Erie, Pennsylvania.

 Minnesota Vikings

 In 2015, Janocko was hired by the Minnesota Vikings as an offensive quality control coach under head coach Mike Zimmer, working in that role before shifting to an assistant offensive line coach under Tony Sparano in 2017.

 Janocko was named a co-offensive line coach along Clancy Barone for the 2018 season, after the sudden death of Sparano.
 He was shifted back to the assistant offensive line coach in 2019 following the hire of Rick Dennison.

 On January 27, 2020, Janocko was promoted to wide receivers coach.

 On February 9, 2021, Janocko was promoted to quarterbacks coach, replacing Klint Kubiak, who was promoted to offensive coordinator.